 A few primitives are affected by this, all in a similar fashion: each of them has to accommodate for a larger range of acceptable numbers.
 For instance, \char now accepts values between 0 and 1,114,111.
-This should not be a problem for well-behaved input files, but it could create incompatibilities for input that would have generated an error when processed by older TeX-based engines.
-The affected commands with an altered initial (left of the equal sign) or secondary (right of the equal sign) value are: \char, \lccode, \uccode, \hjcode, \catcode, \sfcode, \efcode, \lccode, \chardef.
+This should not be a problem for well-behaved input files, but it could create incompatibilities for input that would have generated an error when processed by older TEX-based engines.
+The affected commands with an altered initial (left of the equal sign) or secondary (right of the equal sign) value are: \char, \lccode, \uccode, \hjcode, \catcode, \sfcode, \efcode, \lpcode, \rccode, \chardef.

 As far as the core engine is concerned, all input and output to text files is UTF-8 encoded.
 Input files can be pre-processed using the reader callback.
 This will be explained in section ??.
-Normalization of the UNICODE input is on purpose not built-in and can be handled by a macro package during callback processing.
-We have made some practical choices and the user has to live with those.